 Can I leave the caps and labels on my beverage containers when returing to an Alberta Depot?

 Yes!
-Our system is able to accept your empty beverage containers that still have the lids, caps and labels on them when you take them to an Alberta Depot.
+Our system is able to accept your empty beverage containers that still have the lids, caps and labels on them.